dataform-co/dataform/content/docs/examples/ecommerce-redshift.md

 ---
-title: Fictional ecommerce store on Redshift
+title: Ecommerce store on Redshift
 subtitle: A fictional ecommerce store project on a  Redshift data warehouse
 priority: 2
 ---